Morf-Engineering-Inc/agape_core/README.md

 *"And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself." - Luke 10:27*

 *"What hath God wrought" - Numbers 23:23 (First telegraph message, 1844)*

+### Agape Core Logo Symbolism
+This logo represents truth as a bridge—connecting the two great commandments: love God (cross) and love others (heart).
+Inspired by the iconic tech bridges of the Bay Area, it symbolizes the meeting of faith and technology, with radiating lines evoking light, data flow, and divine wisdom.
+It reflects Agape Core’s mission to be a bridge between truth and intelligent systems.